axelf4/earl/README.md

-# derl
+# earl

-Derl is an Emacs Lisp library for communicating with Erlang nodes, that provides an Erlang-like process concurrency abstraction.
+Earl is an Emacs Lisp library for communicating with Erlang nodes, that provides an Erlang-like process concurrency abstraction.
 In other words, it is full rewrite of the library part of [Distel], differing in the following ways: